How to Help a Parent with Dementia

 We work with many families and elders who have dementia, whether their dementia has been formally diagnosed or not.
-Sometimes the symptoms of dementia, such as memory loss, confusion, trouble recognizing familiar objects or difficulty with words can come on so slowly that family members do not recognize how seriously their parent is impaired.
+Sometimes the symptoms of dementia, such as memory loss, confusion, trouble recognizing familiar objects, or difficulty with words can come on so slowly that family members do not recognize how seriously their parent is impaired.

 Addressing The Family’s Pain

 We help families address the pain they feel and the profound changes that their loved ones go through when dementia affects their elders.
-Usually, by the time the family contacts us, something has gone wrong as a result of the dementia in their loved one.
+Usually, by the time the family contacts us, something has gone wrong as a result of dementia in their loved one.
 It can be that someone has financially abused their parent.
-It can be that Dad is in danger living alone but is refusing help.
-It can be that Mom won't give up the checkbook, even if she is not able to understand it any longer and is forgetting to pay her bills.
+It can be that Dad is in danger of living alone but is refusing help.
+It can be that Mom won’t give up the checkbook, even if she is not able to understand it any longer and is forgetting to pay her bills.

 Keeping The Elder Safe

 One of our main purposes in working with families who have a parent with dementia is to keep the elder safe.
 We do that by educating families in our consultations about what action they need to take.
 It may be having a successor trustee take over managing the finances and teaching them the steps to take.
-It may be planning for getting homecare for the elder, and explaining the options available, the costs and the reasons why one might choose one type of care over the other.
+It may be planning for getting homecare for the elder and explaining the options available, the costs, and the reasons why one might choose one type of care over the other.
 It may be explaining the legal rights of the elder and the family under the circumstances.
 It may be guiding the family to end the way things used to be and showing them how to start a new and safer way of day-to-day living for someone who has this impairment.

 Frequently, we focus on planning ahead, because dementia is relentlessly progressive and there is, at this time, no cure.
-We do not even have effective ways to slow the progress of disease.
+We do not even have effective ways to slow the progress of the disease.
 Therefore, it is pressing for families to look at the legal and healthcare picture and to understand the next steps.
 We show families those steps and how to avail themselves of community resources that can help.